-- 1. Check if only one of the tracks is trapped.
-If so proceed to the next step.
-If not, see the below for both tracks' entrapment. - 2.
-Set angle between the arm and boom to somewhere between 90° and 110°. - 3.
-Retract the bucket, lay its bottom against sturdy ground, and raise the bucket to raise the whole excavator up. - 4.
-Lay a piece of sturdy plank beneath the raised track.
+- 1. Set the angle between the arm and boom to somewhere between 90° and 110°. - 2.
+Retract the bucket, lay its bottom against sturdy ground, and lower down the bucket to raise the whole excavator. - 3.
+Lay a piece of sturdy plank under the raised track, making sure the plank has been inserted into the end of the track. - 4.
 Raise the bucket and travel out of the entrapment.